-If you love pistachio and Shortbread Cookies you will definitely love this recipe.
+If you love pistachio and Shortbread Cookies you will definitely love this dessert.
 It has so many delicious layers including a shortbread cookie crust, cream cheese layer, pistachio pudding layer, and a topping of whipped cream.

 It’s a cool treat so it’s great for summer, but we love to enjoy this recipe all year long (it’s even great for Christmas with it’s green color).
-We’ve shared other similar recipes like this Lemon Lasagna and White Chocolate lasagna, so if you love today’s recipe you’ll also love these ones.

 How to Make Pistachio Dessert